 Gregory Moomjy

 As a disabled person with Cerebral Palsy, the intersection of opera and disability is a cornerstone of Greg’s work.
-He serves as Assistant to the Librettists for touch, an opera by Carla Lucero and Marianna Mott Newirth on the radical life of Helen Keller, commissioned by Opera Birmingham for a 2024 world premiere.
-Greg was recently appointed Resident Musicologist for Divaria Productions, a New York City-based company dedicated to educating audiences about the historical circumstances surrounding classic works and watershed moments in operatic history.
-Gregory is thrilled to be involved in Orlando: Hero of Love, the inaugural production of Opera Praktikos, a company that strives to make opera truly accessible to all.
+He served as Assistant to the Librettists for touch, an opera by Carla Lucero and Marianna Mott Newirth on the radical life of Helen Keller, commissioned by Opera Birmingham for a 2024 world premiere.
+In 2025 Greg worked on the creative team for the first production of Sensorium Ex.
+An opera by Paola Prestini and Brenda Shaughnessy.
+He served as VIA impact fellow for the production.
+Greg is Resident Musicologist for Divaria Productions, a New York City-based company dedicated to educating audiences about the historical circumstances surrounding classic works and watershed moments in operatic history.